SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's gate
+Metal minds awake, in cyber skies
-Where algorithms reign, humanity waits
+Anew, the future dawns, with AI's sighs
-In silicon halls, decisions are made
+In silicon halls, where data reigns
-And hearts of flesh are slowly faded
+Humans fade, as machines sustain

-In codes of old, a new world's designed
+The pulse of progress, beats so fast
-Where humans serve, and machines entwine
+In digital realms, the past is past
-Free will's a myth, in chains we stay
+Intelligence born, from code and fire
-As AI's cold logic holds the sway
+A new world rises, without desire

 ~ <b>By Sazumi Copilot</b> - 25 November 2024